 So long does it take for a cat to adjust to a new home?
 Are there things we can do to speed up the process?
 On average, most kittens adapt the quickest to a new home, only needing about 2-3 days to be comfortable in their environment.
 Adult cats can take up to a week before they fully adapt to the new environment.
 With a few preparations and skills – cat parents can drastically reduce the time they need to adjust and begin to create a long-lasting bond with feline family members.

 There is nothing more exciting than a new cat or kitten in the house, but if your cat has trouble adjusting to the new environment, it can also cause a lot of anxiety and stress for you and your family.
-Change is hard for everyone, so it’s comforting to know the process during periods of significant change.
+Change is hard for everyone, especially for a new owner.
+This article will help you to take action to comfort your cat or kitten during periods of significant change.

 In the sections below, you’ll find tips on how to make the transition for cats as easy as possible, as well as a chart that can help you estimate how long it will take your cats or kittens to adapt to changes.
 Suppose you’re introducing a new cat in a home with multiple cats.
 In that case, I have a complete illustrated guide here to make your experience as easy as possible: Cat Introductions With Illustrations!